 - Recommendation 8: Provide confidence the plan will achieve assumed proposed demand reductions and the actions needed to keep demand savings on track.
 Cambridge Water should provide detailed and substantial evidence about the delivery of its demand management and leakage actions, this should be specific to the company.
 It should include an assessment of uncertainty in its demand management options and allow for this in headroom. - Recommendation 9: Ensure there is clear monitoring of the demand management programme.
 The company should show how it will monitor its progress and act quickly if the demand management proposed is not achieved. - Recommendation 10: Complete a full review of source vulnerability and reliability; include investment in making existing supplies more resilient.
 Cambridge Water's outage performance is poor.
-It should work proactively with the Environment Agency and other regulators to highlight supply risks early so everything possible can be done to avoid over-abstraction. - Recommendation 11: Ensure the plan is legally compliant by adhering to the WRMP Directions.
+It should work proactively with the Environment Agency and other regulators to highlight supply risks early so everything possible can be done to avoid over-abstraction. - Recommendation 11: Revise the strategic environmental assessment (SEA).
+The report should make it clear how the options compare to least cost, best value and best for society and the environment plans.
+The company should also address other shortcomings in its SEA, including identifying transboundary effects and showing how in-combination and cumulative effects have been considered within the SEA.
+Cambridge Water should provide certainty that all significant effects have been captured.
+It needs to ensure that monitoring and cross boundary effects are assessed once the plan is implemented. - Recommendation 12: Ensure the plan is legally compliant by adhering to the WRMP Directions.
 The plan fails Direction 3(d)(i), (ii), (iii), (iv), (v); Direction 3(g)(iii) and Direction 3(h)(iii).
 See the evidence report for details.